 The Bitcoin whitepaper which was written by Satoshi Nakamoto, the mysterious inventor of Bitcoin, states that BTC is peer-to-peer electronic cash.
 This indicates that Bitcoin was meant to be a medium of exchange.

 Meaning that regular payment options like VISA for instance can handle more transactions per second.
-In the end of the day, Bitcoin is more secure, itis peer-to-peer, but it lacks behind credit cards and wire payments.
+At the end of the day, Bitcoin is more secure, it is peer-to-peer, but it lacks behind credit cards and wire payments.

 Scarcity is Key